edgecase/dieter/README.md

 means that the cached assets are served from the cache.
 However development mode assets are always regenerated.

-If you use handlebars with Ember.js your .hbs templates need to be compiled with a different function.
-In that case set :hbs-mode to :ember.

 Note you need to pass your config options to asset-pipeline as well as link-to-asset.

 ## Contributing

 It is easy to add new preprocessors to dieter.
-Each preprocessor (CoffeeScript, HamlCoffee, Handlebars, etc) uses the default library for that language, hooked up to dieter using the Rhino JavaScript library.
-See src/dieter/preprocessors/ for easy-to-follow examples.
+Each preprocessor (CoffeeScript, HamlCoffee, etc) uses the default library for that language, hooked up to dieter using the Rhino JavaScript library.
+See src/dieter/assets/ for easy-to-follow examples.

 ## Dancing